University of Tehran: Notable people

-Hamid Jafarkhani: is a Chancellor's Professor in electrical engineering and computer science at the University of California, Irvine's Henry Samueli School of Engineering.
+Hamid Jafarkhani: is a chancellor's professor in electrical engineering and computer science at the University of California, Irvine's Henry Samueli School of Engineering.
 His research focuses on communications theory, particularly coding and wireless communications and networks.
 Prior to studying at the University of Tehran, he was ranked first in the nationwide entrance examination of Iranian universities in 1984.

-Kourosh Kalantar-zadeh: is an internationally recognized inventor (for his contributions to the field of ingestible sensors) and a Distinguished Professor at the University of New South Wales.
+Kourosh Kalantar-zadeh: is an internationally recognized inventor (for his contributions to the field of ingestible sensors) and a distinguished professor at the University of New South Wales.

 Nader Engheta: is an Iranian-American scientist.
-He is currently the H. Nedwill Ramsey Professor at the University of Pennsylvania, Philadelphia, Pennsylvania, USA, affiliated with the departments of Electrical and Systems Engineering, Bioengineering, and Physics and Astronomy.
+He is currently the H. Nedwill Ramsey Professor at the University of Pennsylvania, Philadelphia, Pennsylvania, US, affiliated with the departments of Electrical and Systems Engineering, Bioengineering, and Physics and Astronomy.

 Kaveh Pahlavan: is a professor of ECE and CS at the Worcester Polytechnic Institute, he is renowned for his pioneering research in Wi-Fi Technology and wireless Indoor-Geolocation. and body area networking.
 He is the Director of the Center for Wireless Information Network Studies at WPI.